 Yes, PAVE can be accredited to Assistance Dogs International.
 This international leader in assistance dog training and acquisition sets and promotes high standards of excellence.
 Only three Oregon organizations currently hold accreditation.

 PAVE is a 501 (c)(3) non-profit organization.
 It receives funding from private donations, corporate gifts, foundation funding and grants.

 It costs approximately $42,000 for each dog.
 It also includes support and training throughout the dog's life.

 Around 90 cents of each dollar goes towards program expenses.

 PAVE pays for the service dog, training and support, as well as the initial equipment and supplies worth over $1,500.

 Training a service dog takes between 1.5 and 2 years.

-PAVE assistance dogs can be trained to meet the needs of each Veteran.
+PAVE assistance dogs are specially trained to address the disability needs of Veterans.
 The Veteran's needs will dictate the tasks they perform, but these examples may include: